LAKE ONTARIO BATHYMETRY POSTER RELEASED BY NOAA

 Since Lake Ontario lakefloor features are better described (or revealed for the first time) by the new bathymetry, new geographic names for these features have been proposed to the U. S. Board on Geographic Names (BGN), and these names have been adopted by BGN.
 The new names, shown on the new Lake Ontario poster, incorporate previously used names (names of precedence) where such names exist.

-Completion of new and highly detailed bathymetry of the Great Lakes has been the objective of a long-term cooperative effort among scientists at NOAA/NESDIS's National Geophysical Data Center (NGDC), NOAA/OAR's Great Lakes Environmental Research Laboratory (GLERL), and the Canadian Hydrographic Service (CHS).
+Completion of new and highly detailed bathymetry of the Great Lakes has been the objective of a long-term cooperative effort among scientists at NOAA/NESDIS's National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)), NOAA/OAR's Great Lakes Environmental Research Laboratory (GLERL), and the Canadian Hydrographic Service (CHS).
 Financial support for this work to date has come from NOAA's ESDIM (Environmental Services Data and Information Management) Office, and from the aforementioned cooperating agencies.

 Data and imagery from Lake Ontario bathymetry is ready for incorporation into geographic information systems as base layers for various applications.
 Physical oceanographers and limnologists will be installing the bathymetry into their water circulation models.